veer-pratap-blox/tasks/29-april-omni-calc-parallelisation-FINAL-MERGED.md

 sequential metadata reuse
 ```

-Merge into Final Issue 6 if Issue 17 is about:
+Merge into Final Issue 6 if Source Issue 17 is about:

 ```text
 RecordBatch materialization